microsoft/botframework-solutions/docs/_docs/skills/tutorials/add-prebuilt-skill/2_download_and_install.md

 ---
 layout: tutorial
-category: Tutorials
+category: Skills
-subcategory: Connect a pre-built skill
+subcategory: Connect to a sample Skill
 title: Download and install
 order: 2
 ---